Faustina-Acheampong/backend-study-planner/README.md

       ├── store                     # redux toolkit store             #I will update this and explain later └── types                     # types for the whole application #USE THIS └── tailwind.config.ts          # adde colors                     #USE THIS

+### Server

+    ├── controllers                 # all routes logic                # WORK HERE
+    ├── models                      # mongoose schemas                # WORK HERE
+    ├── middleware                  # folder for middleware, I will add this later ├── utils
+      └── config.js                 # file for all .env imports       # ADD YOUR IMPORTS HERE
+    ├── env.example                 # example file                    # STORE ONLY YOUR KEYS HERE, NOT VALUES
+    ├── app.js                      # imports of middleware, routes, connecting to mongodb └── index.js                    # this file is starting server